 Once you’re on top of your debt or at least the highest-interest liabilities, it may be a good idea to establish or pump up an emergency fund.

 Financial experts suggest having enough saved to cover three to six months’ worth of living expenses.

 It may be a good idea to keep this money in a safe place, like a high-interest savings account, for unexpected emergencies such as car repairs, medical bills, or a layoff.
 Having an emergency fund may help you avoid getting into high-interest debt in the future since you have that cash cushion to see you through challenging times.

 Once you have a basic emergency fund, you may want to start setting aside money to get closer to a big financial goal.
 Maybe you want to have a wedding, travel, start a business, or buy a home.

-Saving in advance means you may need to take out less in loans or credit card charges, or might be able to avoid them altogether, keeping more of your money in your pocket.
+Saving in advance means you may need to take out less in loans or pay less in credit card charges.
+Or you might be able to avoid them altogether, keeping more of your money in your pocket.

 Investing for the Future

 Another option is to invest your money in an individual retirement account, college savings plan, brokerage account, or another financial vehicle.

 Investing your money for the long-term could allow you to take advantage of the power of compounding returns and potentially increase your chances of reaping solid growth over time.
 It can be tempting to spend your lucky find on short-term fun, but investing may set you up for financial freedom in the future.